scholarslab/praxis/topics/toward-a-project-charter/index.md

 ---
 layout: page
-title: "Program Introduction"
+title: "Toward a Project Charter"
 date: 2011-08-23 12:42
 comments: false
 sharing: true
 footer: true
 ---

-# Program Introduction
+# Toward a Project Charter

-1. What is the Praxis Program
+1. What is the Praxis Program?
-2. Expectations
+2. Expectations and opportunities
 3. **Discussion topic:** Attribution, and how project is cited and roles acknowledged